orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 1. The UI creates or loads a TSP instance.
 2. The UI sends the request to a worker.
 3. The worker calls `init()` for the generated wasm package.
-4. If the request is parallel, the worker calls `init_parallel_runtime(thread_count)` before the first `run_search`.
+4. If the request is parallel, the worker calls `init_wasm_parallel_runtime(thread_count)` before the first `run_search`.
 5. `run_search` executes the Rust computation and returns the result to the worker.
 6. The worker posts the result back to the UI.

 The worker can be short-lived, or it can be kept alive and reused across searches.
-In either case, each worker that runs parallel work must call `init_parallel_runtime` once before its first parallel search.
+In either case, each worker that runs parallel work must call `init_wasm_parallel_runtime` once before its first parallel search.

 ## Important rules for parallel wasm on the web